SaladTechnologies/qr-code-worker/README.md

 saladtechnologies/stable-fast-qr-code:worker0.1.0-0.4.0-baked
 ```

-Image tags that end in `-baked` have the models baked into the image.
-Those without will download the models at runtime.

 ### Current Images

 | Image Name | Base Image | Worker Version | Backend | Models Baked In |